jonny112/bytecopy/README.md

 ## Bugs

-Feel free to file issues and sugestions at: https://github.com/jonny112/bytecopy/issues
+Feel free to file issues and suggestions at: https://github.com/jonny112/bytecopy/issues